-Situated in the open plains of Eastern Colorado and resting at 6,508 feet above sea level, Calhan is the highest non-mountain incorporated town in the country.
-Just 3 miles south of Calhan is Prospector’s Point, which at 7,204 feet is the highest point between the Mississippi River and Rocky Mountains.
-Calhan is home to a wide range of recreational opportunities, from the El Paso County Fairgrounds to Paint Mines Interpretive Park.
+Situated in the open plains, Calhan is the highest non-mountain incorporated town in the country, clocking in at 6,508 feet above sea level.
+Only three miles south of Calhan is Prospector’s Point, which at 7,204 feet is the highest point between the Mississippi River and Rocky Mountains.
+A ranch and farming community, Calhan is also home to many recreational opportunities, from the El Paso County Fairgrounds to Paint Mines Interpretive Park.

-The westernmost town in El Paso County, Green Mountain Falls is a small mountain town cozied up on the side of Pikes Peak.
-Just 15 miles from Colorado Springs, living in Green Mountain Falls offers the perks of a quiet mountain town with access to the job market and amenities of the nearby city.
+The westernmost town in El Paso County, Green Mountain Falls is a small mountain town cozied up on the north side of Pikes Peak.
+Only 15 miles from Colorado Springs, living in Green Mountain Falls offers the perks of a quiet mountain town with access to the job market and amenities of the nearby city.

 A rapidly-growing town in north El Paso County, Monument offers main street mood with big city access to Colorado Springs and Denver.
 Locals sip coffee or take a run at Monument Lake, a stone’s throw from the U.S. Air Force Academy.
 Monument is home to excellent schools, local business, and retail centers.

 Located 30 miles north of Colorado Springs, Palmer Lake is a small, open space community offering stunning views of the Front Range mountains.
 Parks and outdoor activities take advantage of the town’s namesake lake.
 Palmer Lake’s quaint downtown is also home to a vibrant arts community and the Tri-Lakes Center for the Arts.